Hello everyone!

 You are inside the VM!
 The terminal will display something like your_user@vm-debian-web:~$, confirming the successful connection.

-Option 2: Native Terminal (Linux, macOS, or Windows 10+)
+Option 2: Native terminal (Linux, macOS, or Windows 10+)

 ssh seu_usuario@IP_PUBLICO_DA_VM